velitchko/uncertainty-net-study/README.md

-# Ego Networks
+# Uncertainty in Networks

-A study of multiple ego network representations.
+A study of multiple node uncertainty encodings in network visualization.

 ## Description